refinedev/refine/documentation/docs/packages/documentation/routers/nextjs-router.md

 Since this is a client side approach, you can also use your `authProvider`'s `check` function inside server side functions (`getServerSideProps`) to redirect unauthorized users to other pages.

 Using a server side approach is recommended but you can use any approach you want.
+Check out the [Server Side Authentication with Cookies](#server-side-authentication-with-cookies) section for an example.

 ### Can I use nested routes?